 In the history of Indian philosophy, Sankaracharya occupies a very significant position..
 His lessons are still throbbing in every cell and in every living substance of the true aspirer and the true Hindu.

-school ;of Hindu Philosophy) Tradition, Shankaracharya is a commonly used title for the heads of the Mathas or monasteries.
+In the Advaita (Sub school of the Vedanta school ;of Hindu Philosophy) Tradition, Shankaracharya is a commonly used title for the heads of the Mathas or monasteries.
 The title derives from Sankara of Kaladi, a theologian of Hinduism also known as adi Shankaracharya (the first Shankara in his lineage) who served as the first philosopher to solidify the doctrine of Advaita Vedanta.
 He has established four mathas in the four regions of India.

 Adi Sankara is the historically recognized first teacher in the lineage.
 On the wholeness of the soul and Brahman, in which Brahman is regarded as without attributes (refers to Supreme Reality which pervades through the universe) is the foundation of His teachings.
-Adi Shankara is regarded as an incarnation of Shiva
+Adi Shankara is regarded as an incarnation of Shiva, in the Smarta tradition.

 He has extensively toured India for circularizing His teachings.
 Yhe Dashanami monastic order and the Shanmata tradition of worship were founded by the Adi Shankara.
 As tradition said that the four institutions have been established by Adi Sankara, which has played an instrumental role in the historical development, resurgence and spread of post-Buddhist Hinduism and Advaita Vedanta.

 According to Hindu tradition, He put in charge his four main disciples of these mathas: Sureshwaracharya, Hastamalakacharya, Padmapadacharya, and Totakacharya respectively.
 The heads of the mathas follow back their authority to these figures.
 After the first Shankara, each of the heads of these four mathas takes the title of Shankaracharya ("the learned Shankara").